 Ignatian Volunteers commit to two days per week of service in a parish, school or non-profit organization working directly with people experiencing poverty or marginalization or in the pursuit of social justice.
 The service commitment takes place over a ten-month period.

 During the period of service, the volunteer engages in spiritual reflection and journaling with the assistance of a “reflector” whom he or she meets monthly.
 All volunteers take part in two days of reflection, one overnight retreat, and monthly meetings of the entire group of volunteers.
 Volunteers share their reflection and service experiences in these gatherings and together probe their deeper meaning.

 Each year the Ignatian Volunteer Corps provides volunteers with a book for monthly reflection and discussion.
-Themes alternate between Ignatian Spirituality, Catholic Social Teaching and Contemporary Theology.
-This year’s selection is Go Into the Streets!
-The Welcoming Church of Pope Francis (ed.
-Thomas P. Rausch, SJ and Richard R. Gaillardetz).
+Themes alternate between Ignatian Spirituality (this year), Catholic Social Teaching, and Contemporary Theology.
+This year’s selections are God Isn’t Finished with Me Yet by Barbara Lee, and Finding God in Ordinary Time by Christine Marie Eberle.

 If you would like more information on the Ignatian Volunteer Corps or would like to pursue membership as a volunteer, please click “email Dave ” in the gold bar area, to the right of the screen, to send New England Regional Director Dave Hinchen a message, or call Dave at (617) 571-3838.